rishav-singh-0/Holonomic_Art_Bot/diary.md

+## 5th Mar 2023
+Decided to work on simulator(gazebo) for refining the scripts as bot in not with me right now.
+Fixed the `hola_bot` package which contains the gazebo world files, changed camera source and everything is working same on simulator.

+## 4th Mar 2023
+After 2 hrs of sleep and charging ourself(both me and battery), still battery is not fully charged.
+Bot started to draw Snapchat logo like it drew never before.
+While drawing the smile face, it is found that bot is reaching 1st position of each contours and going to each position of last contour, so only circle is drawn at this point.
+I knew that it is a bug in indexing the contours but its a race against time, cause i have to go from Vadodra to Nadiad(can't miss the 3rd train) and after giving 2 presentations(which i havent prepered yet), i have to leave to Jamnagar.

+Joined all three videos and screen recordings, rendered the video, uploaded on [youtube](https://youtu.be/6YWC5tnd194) in Nadiad.
+Combined the submission files and subbmitted while sitting in the train to Jamnagar.

+Fixed indexing bug, found that contour is not complete, so appended the setpoints with the first element to form complete loop.

+## 3rd Mar 2023 (Friday)
+Transferring an extra bit of pen status along with the motor velocities to the board.
+Wrote all the required topics for eval script to work(still not working as expected).
+Joined all the missing parts of the script.
+Figured out that given equations needed to be scaled for 500x500 pixels for drawing infinity pattern.

+Prepared a recipe of ink, by combining white board's ink, sketch pen and water so that it is visible enough as well as erasable

+Recorded video for Lissajous pattern(infinity), there drawn lines are not visible from overhead camera and eval script als didnt gave expected output, but decided to move to another pattern.
+While starting to drawing Snapchat logo it was already 4 AM, and after fixing a few bugs in image mode function, the battery gave up(discharged).

+## 2nd Mar 2023
+Refined the function to extract contours from an image and convert to x, y and theta as required.
+Added topic for Pen up down mechanism.
+Also connected the servo to the board and set the required angles for up and down position of brush.

 ## 1st Mar 2023
 Added function mode in path planner which generates list of setpoints from given equations of x, y and theta.